RedCubeDev-ByteSpace/scsdocs/index.md

 # Scrap Shell Docs
 Scrap Shell is a very simplistic shell like language used by the ScrapMechanic mod [ScrapComputer](https://steamcommunity.com/sharedfiles/filedetails/?id=2634124102).
 The ScrapShell interpreter written in Lua can be found [here](https://github.com/RedCubeDev-ByteSpace/ScrapShellLua), and there is a [VScode Extension](https://marketplace.visualstudio.com/items?itemName=RedCubeDev.scrap-shell-language-support) for highlighting available.
-This Website will cover the Scrap Shell scripting language.
+This Website will only cover the Scrap Shell scripting language.

 ### Table Of Contents
 - [Input-Output](#input-output)